rmiravalles/CloudNativeBootcamp/README.md

 This is the repository for the [Cloudskills](https://cloudskills.io/) Cloud Native DevOps Bootcamp projects.
 Here you'll find my journey, the projects I'm working on, notes on the lectures, and other additional resources.

 I'll divide this repo in folders named weeks.
 Under each week, I'll post that week's project, and some extra stuff related to the topics covered.
-The **Notes** file is where I'll keep the notes on the lecture
+The **Notes** file is where I'll keep the notes on the lecture.

+### :star: Other members of the Cloudskills community with awesome repos :star:

+- @danielkomaz
+- @wayneforrester

+**KUDOS** to you and to all the members of the @CloudSkills community!
+Just hit me up and I'll include your repo here too!

 ## Week 1: DevOps Fundamental Skills